Uniqueness of surface diagrams of smooth 4-manifolds: Moves and model deformations

-It is important to note that the above modification works with following assumption.
-Once the initial merge occurs, there is a path traced out by one of the resulting cusps, with the other cusp remaining stationary in $M$.
-Slightly after the initial merge, the endpoint of this path (whose interior consists of regular points at all times) travels along exactly one fold arc to the cusp involved in the inverse merge, then serves as the joining curve.
-In other words, there is a disk in $M_{[0,1]}$ consisting of joining curves between the cusps involved in the shift, except a small subinterval of its boundary circle $c$ consists of fold points.
-This is unlike the multislide move, in which the analogous circle consists entirely of cusp points and may not bound a disk.
-Suppose we are given a deformation that corresponds to a shift, except that $c$ projects to a circle $c'\subset\{t\}\times M$ representing a nontrivial element of $\pi_1(M)$.
-We decompose this into a multislide and a shift as follows.
-Immediately after the initial merge, it is possible to inverse merge along a joining curve corresponding to $c'$ and immediately re-merge along a joining curve corresponding to the inverse of $c'$.
-In the critical surface, it looks like a self-connect sum along a pair of short cusp arcs containing the initial merge point.
-In other words, we have performed a short one-parameter family of inverse merges.
-The result is a multislide followed by a shift. \end{subsection} \end{section}
+The above modification simplifies somewhat with the following assumption about the deformation.
+Suppose that, once the initial fold merge occurs, there is a path traced out by one of the resulting cusps, with the other cusp remaining stationary in $M$.
+Slightly after the initial fold merge, the endpoint of this path (whose interior consists of regular points at all times) travels along the fold arc $\varphi_k$ to the cusp between $\varphi_k$ and $\varphi_1$, then serves as the cusp merge path $p_{cm}\co[0,1]\to M_{1/2}$ by which the two critical circles reunite.
+In other words, there is a smooth embedded disk in $M$ whose boundary $c$ is naturally partitioned into three arcs as follows: two arcs are cusp merge paths between the cusps involved in the shift, and the third edge consists of fold points in $\varphi_k$.
+In \cite[Remark 6.5]{BH} it is explained that there exist precisely two such disks, up to isotopy relative to the boundary, yielding a possibly distinct pair of shift moves on surface diagrams, and Behrens and Hayano describe how to construct the mapping class $\chi$ in this case.
+For such surface diagram moves or deformations this paper and \cite{BH} use the term \emph{shift} or \emph{shift deformation}.
+The deformation $M_{[0,1]}\to S^2_{[0,1]}$ depicted in Figure \ref{shiftdef} is supported in an open ball containing the cusp between $\varphi_1$ and $\varphi_k$ and an open arc from $\varphi_l$, and restricts to a product map $\alpha_0\times\id_{[0,1]}$ on the rest of the fibration.
+The following definition singles out the merge points of such a deformation.